 Our Story

-When it comes to art and craft I have often been described as an Jack of all trades.
-I’ve seen it as a mild insult.
-As a person with many interests, talents, and many different skills.
-Ive been made to feel that I’m not good enough at any one thing.
-But I’m passionate about everything I do and have always felt it is an advantage, Even if I come accross as not having a particular style or consistency.
-Recently I’ve learnt that the saying isnt complete the full quote is:
+When it comes to Art and Craft I have often been described as a Jack of all trades.
+I’ve quite often seen it as a mild insult.
+As a person with many interests, talents, and different skills.
+I’ve been made to feel that I’m not good enough at any one thing.
+But I’m passionate about everything I do and have always felt it is an advantage.
+It can, especially in Art, come across as not having any particular style or consistency.
+But recently I’ve learnt that the saying isnt complete, the full quote is:

 “Jack of all trades master of none, though oftentimes better than master of one.”

-I no longer think of my skill set as limited, I like to think I am multi-passionate.
-I did my Art degree at 40.
-I then got a PGCE in post compulsory education training.
+I totally agree and I am pleased to say that I no longer think of my skill set as limited.
+I like to think I am multi-passionate.
+I think that shows in what I have achieved.
+I completed my Art degree with honors at 40.
+I then got a PGCE in Post Compulsory Education Training.
 I have taught and been taught.
 I have run a successful businesses for over 20 years.
 From my first studio at a craft centre to our final shop in Polperro.
-I have painted, knitted, crocheted, I leant the old art of a tatting, I’ve sold jewellery, macrame, felting, sewing, sculptures, pottery and fused glass.
+I have painted, knitted, crocheted, I leant tatting.
+I’ve sold jewellery, macrame, felting, sewing, sculptures, pottery and fused and stained glass.
 I have an eye for detail and learn best when I can see something being demonstrated.
 There are things I would still love to have go at, like glass blowing.
-I am very grateful for these skills and I am good at them, so I am always going to be a Jack of all trades and be proud of it.
+I am very grateful for these skills and I am good at them.
+So I am always going to be a Jack of all trades and be proud of it.

 Mr and Mrs Ashworth